Examining NFL Key Numbers for the 2022/23 Season

 So how has this affected key numbers in totals, if at all?
 It’s a tricky question, as “key numbers” in totals are nowhere near as rigid or frequent as they are in spreads.

-For example, the key number of 3 in spreads occurs in around 15% of all games and 7 in about 9%.
+For example, the key number of three in spreads occurs in around 15% of all games and seven in about 9%.
 In comparison, the most frequent total numbers appear about 4% of the time.
 Because the peak frequency of key numbers in totals is so low, the relative gaps between those frequencies and the least frequent numbers are not as significant.

-For example, the key number of 3 in spreads occurs about 10% more frequently than the least frequent one-score margins, and 7 is a still-respectable 5% more frequently than those numbers.
+For example, the key number of three in spreads occurs about 10% more frequently than the least frequent one-score margins, and seven is still 5% more frequent than those numbers.
 The most frequent key numbers in totals only happen around 3% more often than the less frequent numbers, illustrated below.

 Points